-Cohort 2022 PSAT Met Met & Nearly Met Met Met & Nearly Met 2018-19 9 th (57 tested) 42% 51% 16% 21% 2019-20 10th (0 tested) Due to Co OVID 19 - No PSAT testing was s administered 2020-21 11th (0 tested) Due to Co OVID 19 - No PSAT testing was s administered Read ling-Writing М ath Cohort 2023 PSAT Met Met & Nearly Met Met Met & Nearly Met 2019-20 9th (52 tested) 42% 55% 19% 23% 2020-21 10th (0 tested) Due to Co OVID 19 - No PSAT testing was s administered Read ling-Writing M ath Cohort 2024 PSAT Met Met & Nearly Met Met Met & Nearly Met 2019-20 9th (0 tested) Due to COVID 19 - No PSAT testing was administered
+Cohort 2022 PSAT Met Met & Nearly Met Met Met & Nearly Met 2018-19 9 th (57 tested) 42% 51% 16% 21% 2019-20 10th (0 tested) Due to C DVID 19 - No PSAT testing was administered 2020-21 11th (0 tested) Due to Co OVID 19 - No PSAT testing was administered Read ling-Writing Ma ath Cohort 2023 PSAT Met Met & Nearly Met Met Met & Nearly Met 2019-20 9th (52 tested) 42% 55% 19% 23% 2020-21 10th (0 tested) Due to Co DVID 19 - No PSAT testing was administered Read ling-Writing Ma ath Cohort 2024 PSAT Met Met & Nearly Met Met Met & Nearly Met 2019-20 9th (0 tested) Due to C OVID 19 - No PSAT testing was administered

-Planned Actions/Services Actual Actions/Services Budgeted Expenditures Estimated Actual Expenditures Specialist to provide English language support.
-Continue to enroll new teachers in the Montessori Secondary I/II In the 2019-20 school year 2 teachers were enrolled in the Montessori teacher credentialing program.
-We continue to offer after school credit recovery and will offer summer school as a means for credit recovery in addition to after school tutoring.
+Planned Actual Budgeted Estimated Actual Expenditures Actions/Services Actions/Services Expenditures Continue to contract with a R Specialist to provide English language support.
+Continue to enroll new teach the Montessori Secondary I/I credential program.
+Also, cor offering summer and after so classes as a means for credit recovery were enrolled in the Montessori teacher credentialing program.
+We continue to offer after school credit ers in recovery and will offer summer school as a means for credit recovery in addition to after school tutoring.
 2019-20: \$35,620 Reading Specialist + benefits (\$5.8k STRS, \$7k Medical) \$8,000 Credit Recovery 2019-20: \$35,620 Reading Specialist + benefits (\$5.8k STRS, \$6.1k Medical) \$4,000 Credit Recovery

 Describe the overall implementation of the actions/services to achieve the articulated goal.
 The School integrates a variety of approaches to provide academic support for students, through Montessori teacher training (to implement individualized learning), credit recovery and afterschool tutoring.
-We continue to offer the College Board PSAT testing as early as 9 th grade, to have data that can lead us in knowing what the needs of the cohorts will be.
+We continue to offer the College Board PSAT testing as early as 9 th grade, to have data that can lead us in knowing what the needs of the cohorts will be. -- ---

 Describe the overall effectiveness of the actions/services to achieve the articulated goal as measured by the LEA.
 The additional academic support programs are effective, based on the mastery/proficiency percentage increase, as well as test score improvement (for both SBAC and PSAT).
 Explain material differences between Budgeted Expenditures and Estimated Actual Expenditures.
 There is no difference.
 The amount paid toward teacher salary for credit recovery depends upon which teacher is available for the subject the students need to do in credit recovery.
 The salary is calculated based on the teacher's hourly rate (which varies based on the teacher's place on the School's salary scale).
 Describe any changes made to this goal, expected outcomes, metrics, or actions and services to achieve this goal as a result of this analysis and analysis of the LCFF Evaluation Rubrics, as applicable.
 Identify where those changes can be found in the LCAP.
 In the 2019-20 school year we provided after school credit recovery to mitigate the lack of summer school with some classes scheduled during Wednesday elective days.
 The students were still free to attend tutoring after school, 4 days a week.
 Funds were allocated toward improving the student proficiency and test scores.
 We provided an integrated math elective for all freshmen who entered missing basic pre-algebra mastery.
 No SBAC testing was administered in the 2019-20 school year.